IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/overview/functional-areas.md

 ## Overview of structural modeling tools

-Develop and operate systems of structured equations
+Develop and operate systems of "structural" equations

-* Structural models including forward-looking nonlinear nonstationary models and DSGEs: `Model` objects
+* `Model`: Structural models including forward-looking nonlinear nonstationary models and DSGEs

-* Systems of explanatory equations, including regression equations with ARMA errors, preprocessing and postprocessing equations: `Explanatory` objects
+* `Explanatory`: Systems of explanatory equations, including regression equations with ARMA errors, preprocessing and postprocessing equations

-* IrisT source language and powerful preparser for writing model source codes with support for multi-file source, source code branching and looping
+* `Slang`: Iris source language and preparser for writing model source codes with support for multi-file source, source code branching and looping

-* Simulation plans, conditional simulations and forecasts, and model inversions: `Plan` objects
+* `Plan`: Simulation plans, conditional simulations and forecasts, and model inversions

-* Kalman filtering with time-varying conditioning assumptions: `+iris.mixin.Kalman` class

-* Steady-state sequential-block analyzer for optimizing the steady-state calculations in large models: `+blazer` package
+* `+blazer`: Steady-state sequential-block analyzer for optimizing the steady-state calculations in large models

-* General time-varying state space: `LinearSystem` objects

-* Bayesian estimation with individual and system priors, and random-walk posterior simulator:  `Posterior`, `SystemProperty`, `SystemPrior`

-* Probabilistic distribution objects optimized for use in estimation: `+distribution` package

 ---